Inclusivity

-I hold awareness of my own privilege living in a white, able, body.
-I have blind spots, and I’m committed to ongoing learning and accountability.
+I offer inclusive services that actively affirm trans, queer, neurodivergent, racialised and disabled identities, grounded in anti-racist, anti-capitalist and decolonial awareness.
+I hold awareness of my own privilege living in a white, more-or-less-able body.
+I have blind spots, and I'm committed to ongoing learning and accountability.
+This page is not static, and I welcome feedback from those most impacted by systems of exclusion.

 Therapy is not just about self-acceptance.
 It's about collective liberation.